Tuesday, December 13, 2016

 THE URBAN MYTH OF RAY RAYNER BEING A DRUNKARD - BUSTED!

-I personally watched Ray Rayner test his blood sugar after the above-mentioned softball game while sitting next to me in the announcer's booth at Thillens Stadium in 1968.
+I watched Ray Rayner test his blood sugar after the softball game mentioned above while sitting next to me in the announcer's booth at Thillens Stadium in 1968.
 You don't do that unless you're diabetic, so getting drunk EVERY night is just ridiculous.
 It also besmirches his reputation.

 THE END